I Historical background

 In consequence, the regime in place is in many ways a curious beast.
 It comprises:

 - the UPC, which is open to all EU countries, but participation in which:

-• cannot currently extend to Spain or Poland (by virtue of their refusing signing the UPCA) nor to Croatia (which was outside the EU when the UPCA was signed, and which has failed to sign since its accession to the EU in July 2013); and
+- cannot currently extend to Spain or Poland (by virtue of their refusing to sign the UPCA) nor to Croatia (which was outside the EU when the UPCA was signed, and which has failed to sign since its accession to the EU in July 2013); and

 - a unitary patent covering those EU countries that have joined in the enhanced cooperation process and also ratified the UPCA.

 II Patents within the jurisdiction of the UPC

 As explained above, the UPC brings together two separate functions.
 The first is a jurisdiction to litigate new unitary patents.
 The second is a jurisdiction to litigate existing and future European patents.
 These latter patents have been termed 'classical' European patents to distinguish them from unitary patents.
 Both of these types of patent are granted by the EPO by a process that is almost entirely unchanged.
 All pre-grant and most post-grant EPO processes remain as before.
 The unchanged post-grant processes include the centralised opposition function, and the centralised limitation (amendment) function.
 The new element in the post-grant process is the possibility within one month of the grant to elect for unitary protection in respect of those states then in the system by the use of new online procedures and forms.
 This has the following consequences:

 - applicants can elect for unitary protection in respect of any patent applications granted after commencement of the new system, irrespective of when the application was made, provided that all states participating in the system were members of the EPC at the date of application.
 In practice, this means that all applications made after the date Malta joined the EPC (1 March 2007) may benefit from unitary protection;